adambujak/controls/ball_sim/readme.txt

-make ARGS="25 0.35 6 10 0 5" run && gnuplot plot.plt
+make ARGS="600 0.25 190 10 0 5" run && gnuplot plot.plt

-kp = 25
+kp = 600
-ki = 0.35
+ki = 0.25
-kd = 6
+kd = 190

-I tuned the pid with the above parameters and got good results.
+I tuned the pid with the above parameters and got good results but need to investigate the max force applied to see if feasivle